-Drugs like Klonopin, generic name Clonazepam, are being used more than ever.
-It can be tempting for owners to use this sedative medication for calming an anxious pet dog.
+Drugs like Klonopin, generic name Clonazepam, are routinely used by people.
+It can be tempting to administer this sedative medication to calm an anxious pet dog.

 Like Valium and Xanax, this prescription med is a benzodiazepine.
 The main difference is that Klonopin is not as fast acting.
-We consider its use for dogs to be a bit risky.
+Nevertheless, its use for dogs is a bit risky.

-We cannot recommend Klonopin.
+For this reason, we can’t recommend Klonopin.
 This drug comes with dangers for your dog.
 That said, vets do utilize Clonazepam for canine insomnia, pain and anxiety.

 Can I Give My Dog Klonopin?
 Answer: Only when prescribed by a vet

 There are numerous side effects associated with misuse of this powerful drug.

 Giving a dog Klonopin (Clonazepam) is likely not the right treatment for their anxiety, depression, poor sleep or pain.
 Even if you dose Klonopin correctly, there are safer and more appropriate solutions.
-Your dog may not react well to Klonopin.
-If taken for too long, Fido could develop a dependency.
+Your dog may not react well and a dependency can develop.
 Clonazepam can also cause complications when interacting with other drugs.

 Consider getting pet-formulated Rescue Remedy drops.
 It’s an effective stress reliever and much safer than Klonopin.

 Klonopin K9 Conundrum

-Medicating with Klonopin could create a physical dependency.
-Clonazepam is addictive and, as a result, may negatively affect your dog’s demeanor and well being.
+Medicating with Klonopin could create a physical dependency which can negatively affect your dog’s demeanor and well being.
 That is just one key reason to get the help of a vet.

 Klonopin can also cause a change in appetite, fatigue, vomiting and diarrhea.
 Clonazepam may even have an opposite effect, making a pet dog hyperactive which is obviously counterproductive.

 Safe Dosing for Pet Dogs

 We do not advise that a dog take Clonazepam or Ativan, in any dose, without professional assistance.
-If you plan to provide it, a proper Klonopin dose is crucial.
-Only a vet should make the determination.
+If you plan to provide it, a proper Klonopin dose is crucial and only a vet should make the determination.

 Xanax and Similar Drugs

 Clonazepam is in the same benzodiazepine class with the very popular drug named Xanax.
-These two work in very similar ways in regards to their effects on you or your precious pet dog.
+These two work in similar ways in regards to their effects on you or your precious pet dog.